Cat Flea Eggs on Bed Sheets: Signs & Solutions

 What Can Help As Add-Ons (Not The Only Fix)

 Heat remains the most reliable natural tool against fleas.
 Washing bedding in hot water at least 130 degrees kills eggs and larvae instantly.
-Drying on high heat for 30 minutes adds extra protection.
+Frequent vacuuming removes eggs from mattresses and floors daily.

-Safety Notes For Cats And Bedrooms
+Safety Notes for Cats and Bedrooms

 Avoid essential oils on bedding or near cat sleeping areas.
 Many oils, like tea tree and peppermint, are toxic to cats.
 Skip salt or diatomaceous earth on mattresses, as these irritate cat paws and lungs.